astral-sh/ruff/BREAKING_CHANGES.md

 - `site-packages`
 - `venv`

-Previously, the `build` directory was excluded by default.
-However, the `build` directory tends to be a not un-popular directory name and excluding it by default caused confusion.
-Ruff now no longer excludes `build` except if it is excluded by a `.gitignore` file or because it is listed in`extend-exclude`.
+Previously, the `build` directory was included in this list.
+However, the `build` directory tends to be a not-unpopular directory name, and excluding it by default caused confusion.
+Ruff now no longer excludes `build` except if it is excluded by a `.gitignore` file or because it is listed in `extend-exclude`.

 ## 0.1.9